technology-studio/nested-filter-prisma-peer/README.md

 * Transitivite relations A → B, B → C ⇒ A → C
 * Automatically applied filters by extensions
 * Support to extend existing nested filters
+* Validation of not mapped parent entities with support of ignore rules.

 ## Api reference
 * 🍎 TBD 🍎